-A Niche Differentiator strategy focuses on the high technology segments (High End, Performance and Size).
-The company will gain a competitive advantage by distinguishing its products with an excellent design, high Awareness, easy Accessibility and new products.
+A Niche Differentiator strategy focuses on High Tech.
+The company will gain a competitive advantage by distinguishing its products with an excellent design, high awareness, easy accessibility and new products.
 The company will develop an R&D competency that keeps designs fresh and exciting.
 Products will keep pace with the market, offering improved size and performance.
 The company will price above average and will expand capacity as it generates higher demand.